 Installation: The PowerBox comes as a complete crankset – spider, chainrings and crank arms.
 Installing the power meter requires you to remove your current crankset and replace it with the FSA.
 Assuming you are not changing bottom brackets, this is a pretty straightforward process.
 If you need to replace bottom brackets, we would recommend you seek the assistance of a bicycle mechanic as special tools are often required.

-Power Measurement: FSA power meters measure power at the crank spider.
+Power Measurement: These power meters measure power at the crank spider.
 Therefore, they measure both left and right leg power.
 In addition, they are able to determine left/right power balance.

-Communication Protocol: FSA power meters support both the ANT+ and Bluetooth SMART wireless protocols.
+Communication Protocol: These power meters support both the ANT+ and Bluetooth SMART wireless protocols.
 This means they are compatible with virtually any head unit, including smart phones.

-Accuracy: FSA power meters are stated accurate to within +/- 2.0%, within the industry standard for accuracy.
+Accuracy: Accuracy is stated to +/- 2.0%.
+This is within the industry standard for accuracy.

 Cadence Detection: FSA power meters use an accelerometer, hidden inside the crank spider, to measure cadence.
 With the PowerBox, there is no need to mount an external magnet.

-Warranty: FSA power meters come with a two-year manufacturer’s warranty which covers the product from defects in material and workmanship.
+Warranty: These power meters come with a two-year manufacturer’s warranty which covers the product from defects in material and workmanship.